 Consult an Experienced California Attorney to Explore Your Options

 Our principal, Travis G. Black, is a former insurance adjuster who uses his understanding of coverage issues and how insurers think when handling claims on behalf of plaintiffs.
 If you were injured due to faulty handrails or stairwells on someone else’s property, call us.
 California premises liability attorney Travis G. Black can provide knowledgeable legal counsel and work hard to achieve a satisfactory outcome.
-To obtain a free consultation with a Folsom personal injury lawyer at our office, contact us online or call Travis G. Black & Associates at 916-962-2896.
+To obtain a free consultation with a Folsom personal injury lawyer at our office, contact us online or call Travis G. Black, Inc. at 916-962-2896.